HUK-COBURG/schwifty-resources/README.md

 ### Writing and reading to and from the sandbox

-To write and read data to and from the sandbox you can create a `SandboxResource`, defining the `ContentResourceCoder`, a location and the path (or just the file name).
+To write data to and read from the sandbox you can create a `SandboxResource`, defining the `ContentResourceCoder`, a location and the path (or just the file name).
-In this example the data, which is stored on the file system will be AES256 encrypted.
+In this example the data, which is stored on the file system will be AES GCM encrypted.
 The decrypted data though contains an encoded version of the `Rick` type.

 ```swift
 import SchwiftyResources